skip to main content

 Every kid has a different threshold for stimulation, and you probably know yours better than anyone.
 What you're looking for is a toy that doesn't rile them up and gives them space to just play.
 For babies especially, overstimulation is real and can tip quickly into a meltdown.

-Before I started writing about baby gear, I was a preschool teacher—and even then I noticed that the quieter, simpler toys tended to hold kids' attention longer and lead to less meltdowns at the end of playtime.
+Before I started writing about baby gear, I was a preschool teacher—and even then I noticed that the quieter, simpler toys tended to hold kids' attention longer and lead to fewer meltdowns at the end of playtime.
 As a mom of two, those same instincts shape how I stock our own playroom.

 Toys with lights, sounds and buttons certainly have their place—sometimes they're exactly what you need.
 But for the times you want something quieter and less energetic, here are our favorites.